-From time to time, LPL Financial makes loans to its advisors, primarily to newly recruited advisors to assist in the transition process, which may be forgivable.
+From time to time, LPL Financial makes loans to advisors and enterprises, primarily to newly recruited advisors and enterprises to assist in the transition process, which may be forgivable.
 Due to timing differences, LPL Financial may make commitments to issue such loans prior to actually funding them.
-These commitments are generally contingent upon certain events occurring, including but not limited to the advisor joining LPL Financial.
-LPL Financial had no significant unfunded loan commitments at December 31, 2021 or December 31, 2020.
+These commitments are generally contingent upon certain events occurring, including but not limited to the advisor or enterprise joining LPL Financial.
+LPL Financial had no significant unfunded loan commitments at December 31, 2022 or December 31, 2021.